ebassi/halting_problem/content/pelican.md

 "re-engineer my DNA to allow me to create better copies of myself" step of the process when I decided I *actually* needed a comment form — see above,
-re: naïve 20-something — which meant getting a some actual web space somewhere. clearly, there was something wrong with me.
+re: naïve 20-something — which meant getting a some actual web space somewhere, and maybe running a CMS platform. clearly, there was something wrong with me.

 fast forward more than 10 years to February 2013, and me waking up in Sydney with the hosting provider for my private server sending me an incident